Print a complete copy of the

-C. Release Time: In no event should birds be released before sunrise.
+C. Release Time: In no event should birds be released before

-The liberator must always have feed available
+D. Holdovers: The liberator must always have feed available

 in case of holdover.
 The birds should be fed at least once a

 day.
-Water should be kept in front of them, including on the day of
+Water should be kept in front of them, including on the day

-Transport should be constructed to allow for
+E. Transport: Transport should be constructed to allow for

 recommended, for health reasons, that water and feeding be